cdvelop/unixid/README.md

   - Uses build tags (`wasm` or `!wasm`) to determine the appropriate implementation
   - Thread-safe in server environments with mutex locking
   - No mutex in WebAssembly as JavaScript is single-threaded
+  - Can accept an existing `sync.Mutex` or `*sync.Mutex` to prevent deadlocks when integrating with other libraries

 - `GetNewID()`: Generates a new unique ID
   - Returns a string representation of the ID